mittalyash616/AI_ML_Projects/README.md

-# 🤖 AI & ML Projects by Yash Mittal Student of Bennett University
+# 🤖 AI & ML Projects by Yash Mittal

 Welcome to my collection of AI and Machine Learning projects.
 This repository includes completed and in-progress projects that explore different areas like recommendation systems and natural language processing.